 It takes a solid vision for a leader to get people behind him.
 The clearer the picture, the more compelling he will make it to others.

-Character: This is the leader’s integrity and strength of character.
+This is the leader’s integrity and strength of character.
 Remember, character is doing the right thing, even when nobody is looking.

 In my book Lead Like a Superhero, Captain America is the character I chose to demonstrate what strong character is.
-He always aims to do the right thing – even when nobody is watching.
+He always aims to do the right thing – even when no one is watching.
 It’s part of his trademark.
 This is why even Thor (a god) does what he says.
 That’s how much character matters.

-People of character:
+People of Character:

 – Model and emulate great people from history